pagkly/Zed/Investopedia4/How Requests for Proposal (RFP) Work.md

 Skillfully creating a request for proposal may dictate the success or failure of the resulting solution.
 If specified requirements are too vague, the bidder may not design and implement a complete solution for the problem.
 If the requirements are too detailed and restrictive, the bidders’ creativity and innovation may be limited.

 The RFP process begins with drafting a request for proposal.
 Bidders review the solicitation and submit suggestions for improvement.
 After implementing [[feedback]](https://www.investopedia.com/terms/n/negative-feedback.asp), the final request for proposal is issued.
 Bidders then submit their proposals.
 The customer selects a small group of bidders and enters negotiations on pricing and technical details.
-The customer may ask the remaining bidders to submit a best and final offer before awarding a contract.
+The customer may ask the remaining bidders to submit a best and final [[Offer|offer]] before awarding a contract.
 The contract is presented to the company providing the best solution to the issue.

 ## Example of a Request for Proposal

-Say, for example, the Federal Railroad Administration issues a request for proposals to finance, design, construct, operate, and maintain a high-speed rail system.
+Say, for example, the Federal Railroad Administration issues a request for proposals to [[Finance|finance]], design, construct, operate, and maintain a high-speed rail system.
 Interested parties submit proposals meeting the requirements outlined in the document.
 Based on the proposals received by the deadline, the Department of Transportation establishes commissions for further review and development of the proposals.
 The DOT chooses the proposal most encompassing its goals and hires the company to carry out the work.